 A joinder of defendants is when prosecutors charge two or more defendants in the same case.
 Prosecutors may join defendants if they allegedly participated in the same criminal act or transaction — or in the same series of criminal acts or transactions.

 Example: Jude and Tex rob a liquor store and drive away in Jude’s car.
 Jude is drinking and eventually gets into an accident.
-Since Jude and Tex both robbed the liquor store, the prosecutor charges them both with the Nevada crimes of robbery and the Nevada crime of conspiracy in the same case.
-The case also includes a Nevada DUI charge for Jude.
+Since Jude and Tex both robbed the liquor store, the prosecutor charges them both with robbery and conspiracy in the same case.
+The case also includes a DUI charge for Jude.

 As in the example above, all of the defendants in a case do not need to be charged in each count.
 Some defendants may be charged with more or different crimes than other defendants.3